Rákóczi's War of Independence: Fight for independence

-This placed Rákóczi into a difficult military and financial situation.
+That placed Rákóczi in a difficult military and financial situation.
 French support gradually diminished, and a larger army was needed to occupy the already-won land.
 Meanwhile, supplying the current army with arms and food was beyond his means.
-He tried to solve this problem by creating a new copper-based coinage, which was not easily accepted in Hungary as people were used to silver coins.
-Nevertheless, Rákóczi managed to maintain his military advantage for a while – but after 1706, his army was forced into retreat.
+He tried to solve the problem by creating a new copper-based coinage, which was not easily accepted in Hungary, whose people were used to silver coins.
+Nevertheless, Rákóczi managed to maintain his military advantage for a while, but after 1706, his army was forced into retreat.

-A meeting of the Hungarian Diet (consisting of 6 bishops, 36 aristocrats and about 1000 representatives of the lower nobility of 25 counties), held near Szécsény (Nógrád County) in September 1705, elected Rákóczi to be the "fejedelem"- (ruling) prince – of the Confederated Estates of the Kingdom of Hungary, to be assisted by a 24-member Senate.
+A meeting of the Hungarian Diet (consisting of 6 bishops, 36 aristocrats and about 1000 representatives of the lower nobility of 25 counties), held near Szécsény (Nógrád County) in September 1705, elected Rákóczi to be the "fejedelem", the (ruling) prince, of the Confederated Estates of the Kingdom of Hungary, to be assisted by a 24-member Senate.
 Rákóczi and the Senate were assigned joint responsibility for the conduct of foreign affairs, including peace talks.

-Encouraged by England and the Netherlands, peace talks started again on 27 October 1705 between the kuruc leaders and the Emperor.
-However, military operations continued and both sides varied their strategy according to the military situation.
-On 13 December Kuruc forces led by János Bottyán defeated the Austrians at Szentgotthárd.
-One stumbling block was sovereignty over Transylvania – neither side was prepared to give it up.
-Rákóczi's proposed treaty with the French was stalled, so he became convinced that only a declaration of independence would make it acceptable for various powers to negotiate with him.
-In 1706, his wife (whom he had not seen in 5 years, along with their sons József and György) and his sister were both sent as peace ambassadors, but Rákóczi rejected their efforts on behalf of the Emperor.
+Encouraged by England and the Netherlands, peace talks started again on 27 October 1705 between the kuruc leaders and the emperor.
+However, military operations continued, and both sides varied their strategy according to the military situation.
+On 13 December, kuruc forces, led by János Bottyán, defeated the Austrians at Szentgotthárd.
+One stumbling block was sovereignty over Transylvania since neither side was prepared to give it up.
+Rákóczi's proposed treaty with the French was stalled and so he became convinced that only a declaration of independence would make it acceptable for various powers to negotiate with him.
+In 1706, his wife (whom he had not seen five years, along with their sons József and György) and his sister were sent as peace ambassadors, but Rákóczi rejected their efforts on behalf of the emperor.